Sunday, May 12, 2013

 Congratulations New Dem State Chairman - Sam Bregman

-Picture above from Sam Bregman's FB page linked from the Dona Ana County Dems excellent website.
+Picture higher than from Sam Bregman's FB page coupled from the Dona Ana County excellent website.
 See more about Sam and his appointments here.

 Sam Bregman won the New Mexico State Democratic Chairman position this weekend.
 He will be the chair for the next 2 years.
 A very hard position it is.
 Many struggles are within the great state of NM, jobs and the economy being on the top of the list.
 Maybe dems can get the economy moving, but seeing the lack of movement on anything politically both with the feds and state politicians is very depressing.